 The operation of power plants results in emissions of mercury, acid gases and other air toxics.
-In 2012, the EPA's MATS for power plants became effective, which replaces the prior federal CAMR and requires significant reductions in mercury, acid gases and other emissions.
-Companies impacted by the new standards will have up to three years, or four years with approval from a state environmental regulatory agency, and in certain limited circumstances up to five years, from the effective date to comply.
-We have obtained approval from our state environmental regulatory agency and expect to be compliant with the new standards by April 2016.
-We continue to evaluate the new standards and believe that our related investment will be less than \$16.0 million.
+In 2012, the EPA's MATS for power plants became effective, which replaced the prior federal CAMR and requires significant reductions in mercury, acid gases and other emissions.
+We expect to be compliant with the new standards by April 2016 as approved by our state environmental regulatory agency.
+We continue to evaluate the new standards and believe that our related investment will be approximately \$17.0 million.